ZoeyCluff/AutoWordpress/README.md

 # This code is tested in V0.15 and is based off that.
 I haven't done much testing on this code yet but there are only minor changes.

+# Requirements

+The following python modules are required currently.
+Install with pip or easy_install: twindb.cloudflare urllib3 requests
+MySQL-python

+(I think this is it)